Back to Blog

 Overview: The Basic Flow

-At a high level, here's what happens:
+At a high level, here is what happens:

 1. Campaign uploads voter contact list